Select + toggles to view information

 Zack has been a Respiratory Care Practitioner (RRT) since 1995 and worked at Children’s Hospital, Los Angeles from 1995 through 1999, while specializing in the area of Neonatal Intensive Care, primarily in the CTICU.
 He has also been on staff at Northridge Hospital Medical Center since 1995 and Los Robles Medical Center since 1999.
 Zack has been widely recognized as a valuable asset for his skills and attention to detail while caring for neonates in the NICU, which has led him to becoming a Clinical instructor for the Los Angeles Valley College Neonatal Respiratory Therapy Program.
 His expertise is also utilized as a contracted employee for Henry Mayo Hospital where he teaches Infant Resuscitation and has developed protocols for the Women’s and Children Department as well as for the Respiratory Care Department.
 In 2001, Zack began teaching NRP and also became a S.T.A.B.L.E.
 Lead Instructor in 2007.

 Since 1991, Paul, a Registered Respiratory Therapist has been an excellent example and role model for his colleages and both Respiratory Therapy and Nursing students while assigned to him during their clinical rotations at a local acute care facility, where he currently works primarily in the Adult and Pediatric Intensive Care Units.
 His communication and teaching skills led him into a position as a Clinical Instructor for the Respiratory Therapy Program (Los Angeles Valley College).
 Paul’s ability to improvise, delegate and make decisions in any situation has been recognized by management, who often utilize his expertise as the Relief Lead Therapist for his department.
 While not in the acute care environment, Paul cares for long-term clients in the home care setting, has become certified for ventilator preventive maintenance and also imparts his expertise with all modes of ventilation to nurses and other sub-acute facility staff with New Start Home Medical. inc. and PRS Ventilator Training.
 Ventilator & Pulmonary Education Course is an excellent course for anyone caring for ventilator dependent patients.
+Paul’s classes are very informative, interactive and enjoyable for caregivers and nurses of ventilator dependent patients.

 Since 1977, Jerry has been a very influential force in elevating the clinical and professional standard of Respiratory Care to its highest possible level and has proven his ability to work collaboratively with physicians, respiratory staff, nurses, ancillary services, and administration.
 He is well known as a quality oriented individual with strong leadership capabilities due to his natural ability to direct and lead staff, which has resulted in the provision of high quality service, patient care and satisfaction.
 His unprecedented passion for the profession of Respiratory Therapy and people in general has led him to develop and share his life-saving products with ventilator dependent patients throughout the world.
 Jerry is the President of Hammerplane, inc. and is the inventor of the “Stronghold”, a unique anti-disconnection device.